Presentation by Raphaël Deillon.

 Jerusalem, in Algeria, Tunisia, Niger,

-Mali, Burkina Faso, Sudan, Kenya, Tanzania, etc., they
+Mali, Burkina Faso, Sudan, Kenya, Tanzania, etc.,

-with believers of other religions.
-There are so many
+undertake with believers of other religions.
+There

-peace and diminish poverty, forestall and extinguish
+of justice and peace and diminish poverty, forestall

-over the natural riches of our planet.
+keep watch over the natural riches of our planet.

 involved in the aim of this interreligious dialogue,